anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 This document specifies the representation of both standard DNS resource records (RRs, see {{-dns}}) and EDNS option pseudo-RRs (see {{-edns}}.[^1]{:mlenders}
-If for any reason, a resource record can not be represented in the given formats, they can be represented in their binary wire-format form, as a byte string.
+If for any reason, a resource record cannot be represented in the given formats, they can be represented in their binary wire-format form as a byte string.

 Further special records, e.g., TSIG can be defined in follow-up specifications and are out of scope of this document.